 · Studentersamfundet: the big red house that hosts events for students.
 During the first week, I went to a concert in the basement room.
 To me, this was already a bit too big of a scene to play at yet.
 In hindsight, I could have just gone for it and sent a mail.

 · Antikvariatet: could have been possible for an acoustic show.
-Understandably so, the owner was not so sure about the loud punk sound thing..
+Understandably so, the owner was not so sure about the loud punk thing..

 · Kafe Skuret, Ila Brainnstasjon: other places where local bands played.